Emili-Rosso/pedestrian-traffic-light/README.md

 # 🛠️ Components

-  ▫️Arduino Uno (or compatible board);
+  • Arduino Uno (or compatible board);

-  ▫️	3 LEDs for vehicle traffic lights (Red, Yellow, Green);
+  •	3 LEDs for vehicle traffic lights (Red, Yellow, Green);

-  ▫️	2 LEDs for pedestrian traffic lights (Red, Green);
+  •	2 LEDs for pedestrian traffic lights (Red, Green);

-  ▫️	7-segment display;
+  •	7-segment display;

-  ▫️	Push button (pedestrian request);
+  •	Push button (pedestrian request);

-  ▫️	Resistors (for LEDs and button pull-down);
+  •	Resistors (for LEDs and button pull-down);

-  ▫️	Breadboard and jumper wires.
+  •	Breadboard and jumper wires.

 # ⚙️ How It Works
-  1. Normal Operation:
+# 1. Normal Operation:

   •	Vehicle traffic light remains green while no pedestrian request is made.

   • Pedestrian light remains red.

-2. Pedestrian Request:
+# 2. Pedestrian Request:

   •	When the pedestrian presses the button, the system waits for a safe moment to interrupt the vehicle green light.